alyssafink/alyssafink.github.io/_pages/education.md

 Master of Science in Architecture
 ---
+College of Architecture, Planning, & Landscape Architecture, University of Arizona

 Aug 2024 - Dec 2025

-The University of Arizona

 GPA: 4.0

 Bachelor of Architecture
 ---
+College of Architecture, Planning, & Landscape Architecture, University of Arizona

 Aug 2019 - May 2024

-The University of Arizona

-GPA: 4.0
+Thesis: Tucson Window Calculator

 Emphasis: Policy & Design